Globe Refiners Basketball

-During their short, two-year existence, the McPherson Globe Refiners won second place in the 1935 AAU championship game followed by first place in 1936.
-They represented the United States at the 1936 Olympic Games in Berlin, the first year basketball was an official medal sport.
-The team represented their country well and returned home with the first-ever Olympic gold medal in basketball having defeated Canada 19-8.
+During the team’s short two-year existence, the Globe Refiners won second place in the 1935 AAU championship game followed by first place in 1936.
+They went on to represent the United States at the 1936 Olympic Games in Berlin, Germany – the first year basketball was an official medal sport.
+Team USA advanced skillfully through the Olympic tournament while playing on outdoor clay courts.
+The championship game against Canada was played during a rainstorm in temperatures ranging in the low 50s.
+Despite the muddy court, Team USA prevailed with a final score of 19-8 and earned the first-ever gold medal in their sport.